 - 1. Outside recreation will be permitted only when weather allows and staffing levels permit. - 2.
 When going to outside recreation print your name and number and destination outside and time out and sign your time in when returning back in the building on the sign out sheet by the door to go outside.
-Do not sign for other inmates. - 3.
-Outside Recreation opens when high mast lights turn off and close when any of the high mast lights come on. - 4.
+Do not sign for other PIOCs.

+- 3. Outside Recreation opens when high mast lights turn off and close when any of the high mast lights come on. - 4.
 Outside recreation is restricted to certain areas of the grounds. - 5.
 Recreation may be limited by personal medical restrictions you have. - 6.
 When using the track, you must keep moving forward at all times; there is no loitering on the track. - 7.
-You are to sit at picnic tables and benches in a normal fashion, no sitting on top of tables or benches, lying on tables or benches, or straddling the benches of the table. - 8.
-Picnic tables and benches are not allowed to be moved. - 9.
-A personal cup/mug is allowed to be taken outside. - 10.
-There is absolutely no contact with the public; this includes talking, motioning, or communicating with civilians in any manner. - 11.
-You must be playing basketball while on the court; there is no sitting, or loitering on the court. - 12.
-Food items are not allowed. - 13.
-Do not move rocks along the Flambeau River shoreline as it is illegal to do so. - 14.
-Do not throw stones, sticks, or any other objects into the river. - 15.
-Do not step over any water to get on any other rocks; you must remain on the shoreline. - 16.
-Do not enter the water for any reason. - 17.
+You shall not have any contact with civilians while outside for recreation.
+If you are seen talking, motioning, or communicating with civilians in any manner, you will be subject to disciplinary action. - 8.
+You must be playing basketball while on the court; there is no sitting, or loitering on the court. - 9.
+Food items are not allowed outdoors. - 10.
+Beverages are allowed outside. - 11.
+Do not move rocks along the Flambeau River shoreline as it is illegal to do so. - 12.
+Do not throw stones, sticks, or any other objects into the river. - 13.
+Do not step over any water to get on any other rocks; you must remain on the shoreline. - 14.
+Do not enter the water for any reason. - 15.
 There is a recreation box which holds miscellaneous equipment such as but not limited to basketball, horseshoes, baseball equipment, etc. You are responsible to return any and all items you remove from this box when leaving recreation.